 The Pyunkang Yul Essence Toner has a really lovely consistency.
 It’s a thicker hydrating toner (about the same viscosity as the Hada Labo Gokujyun lotion, if you’ve tried it) that has a really nice slip.
 It’s unscented which is great for people with sensitivities.
 Although it feels very hydrating, it also feels incredibly light and gentle on the skin and doesn’t leave a thick or sticky film after it absorbs.
 This toner doesn’t contain alcohol or other penetration enhancers, so it does take a little while to absorb, so pat away!

 This toner does not contain hyaluronic acid or sodium hyaluronate, so it would be great for people with HA sensitivities.
-It may be very slightly less hydrating than toners that DO contain hyaluronic acid, but it’s incredible how deeply it hydrates without containing HA, and without feeling sticky.
+It may be very slightly less hydrating than toners that DO contain hyaluronic acid, but it’s incredible how deeply it hydrates without containing HA.